Skip to Content

 I'd model a ban by 2035.

 By which time any societal harm inflicted will be baked in.
 The money will be in the sports 'ecosystem' and the next big category will emerge.
-It's a circle
+It's a circle of life thing.
+Cue Lion King gif.

 Betting, Gen Z, porn and women's cricket